24 life-affirming travel ideas for 2024 — as recommended by you

 "As part of a local art festival called PALP, I visited an exhibition on the theme of Death.
 It sounds depressing, but it was fascinating!
 At one point I found myself lying in a coffin and looking up at the stars — unforgettable!"

-Discover more: read up on spending summer in the Swiss mountains.
+Discover more: read up on spending summer in the Swiss mountains and find out the best ways to get to Switzerland.

 Garnett's greater galago or greater bushbaby, Otolemur garnettii, nocturnal © Shutterstock